holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/05_json/lesson_plan_day_2.md

 ## Essential Questions

-- What is json and why is it so prevalent?
+- What is JSON and why is it so prevalent?
-- How can json help us write more flexible programs?
+- How can JSON help us write more flexible programs?

 ## Lesson Plan